Clansman (V)

 Further changes came in 2016 when a reshuffle took place.
 Lord of the Isles was taken away from the Oban routes and Clansman found herself running on a new schedule.
 Gone were her direct Oban - Castlebay sailings with the Isle of Lewis taking these.
 Her only scheduled visits to Castlebay were her weekly long haul run to Barra via Coll and Tiree.
 For the rest of the week she took the daily sailings to Coll and Tiree and also became the main Colonsay vessel, serving the small island five times a week.

 The 'mighty' Clansman, as she has become known, is a welcome sight wherever she appears.
 She has established an enviable reputation for venturing out in the worst of it.
-She has almost a cult following on Coll and Tiree - she is now into her third decade as their daily lifeline and this shows no signs of changing any time soon.
+She has almost a cult following on Coll and Tiree - she is now into her third decade as their daily lifeline, however upon the arrival of the new Lochmor and Claymore on the Uig triangle, Clansman is to be redeployed to the Oban - Castlebay run full time after being replaced by the Hebrides on Coll/Tiree.
+(The latter's extra mezzanine deck capacity seen as more beneficial on the busier Tiree run).

 Gallery